List of Shortland Street characters introduced in 1994: Waverley Wilson

+Craig Develter

+Craig Develter appeared in stints in 1994, 1995 and 1996, portrayed by Joel Tobeck.
+Craig lived in the same hometown as Nurse Otis Jackson's (Shane Bartle) and has great potential as a teenager but this changed when a drunk, teenage Otis ran him over whilst joyriding.
+Craig was seriously injured and lost the use of his legs, becoming a wheelchair user.
+Craig was admitted as patient to the clinic with a pressure wound and was reunited with Otis.
+Without a permanent home, and assuming they were friends, Craig was invited to move into Otis's sharehouse by flat mates Rebecca and Kristy.
+The clinic staff soon realised the true manipulative nature of Craig when he began to blackmail and emotionally torture Otis to provide him with home care as payback for his injuries.
+After Ellen Crozier (Robyn Malcolm) takes over his home care, she challenged Craig to exercise his independence and stop torturing Otis.
+Craig made peace with Otis and moved into a flat with Waverley Wilson (Claire Chitham).

+Craig returned in 1996 in a much better mindset having adjusted to his restrictions.
+However his disdain for the "system" was still apparent and he revealed secrets to manipulate the seriousness of paraplegia to the newly injured Rangi Heremaia (Blair Strang).

+The "bad-ass, wheelchair-bound drug dealer" portrayal of Craig was later identified as, "one of the show's more memorable characters" by a reviewer from The New Zealand Herald.

 Ramona Derby

 Ramona Derby appeared for 16 months between 1994 and 1996.
 Ramona attended the same school as Rachel McKenna (Angela Bloomfield) and was a shoo-in for dux of the school.
 However, when Ramona discovered she was pregnant, the school refused her the position.
 It was soon revealed that the father of Ramona's child was Rachel's boyfriend Tim Cunningham (Richard Vette).
 Nonetheless the two remained friends and in 1995 Ramona gave birth to her daughter Lucy.
 She began to date Nick Harrison (Karl Burnett) but disaster struck at Christmas time when Nick misplaced Lucy.
 Upon the baby's recovery, Ramona split from Nick and began to date older man – Johnny Marinovich (Stelios Yiakmis).
 The affair was short and Ramona ended up leaving Ferndale shortly into the new year.